MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/index.md

 ## Scalable and modular

 No single solution fits all technical environments.
 A few Azure landing zone implementation options can help you meet the deployment and operations needs of your growing cloud portfolio.

+- **Scalable:** All Azure Landing Zones support cloud adoption at scale by providing repeatable environments which remain consistent regardless of the workloads being deployed to each landing zone instance.
-All Azure landing zones provide a scalable, modular approach to building out your environment based on a common set of design areas.
-Whether you're looking to deploy your first production application to Azure or you're operating a complex portfolio of workloads, the Azure landing zone implementation options can be tailored to your needs.
+- **Modular:** All Azure Landing Zones provide a modular approach to building out your environment, based on a common set of design areas.
+Each design area can be easily extended to support the distinct needs of various technology platforms like SQL, AKS, WVD, etc...

+ Whether you're looking to deploy your first production application to Azure or you're operating a complex portfolio of tech platforms & workloads, the Azure landing zone implementation options can be tailored to your needs.

 ## Next steps